Special Issues for People with PNH

 • Her blood may have fewer healthy cells.

 • She is more likely to get blood clots.
 Most doctors place pregnant women with PNH on blood thinners, to prevent clots.
-But warfarin (Coumadin®) cannot be used during the first trimester, since it may affect the way the fetus develops.
+But warfarin: It is used to prevent blood clots from forming.
+Warfarin is a tablet that is taken by mouth.
+(Coumadin®) cannot be used during the first trimester, since it may affect the way the fetus develops.

 • She is more likely to get preeclampsia.
 That's a dangerous condition that causes very high blood pressure and can put both mother and baby at risk.